felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/arch_installation/README.md

 ### SSD Firmware

 I am using a **_Samsung 970 EVO Plus 1TB_** make sure it als has the newest version installed.
-The eseaiest way to check is by using Samsung Magican on a Windows machine.
+The easiest way to check is by using Samsung Magican on a Windows machine.

 ## Booting

-When powering on your ZenBook Duo you should se a screen similar to this one.
-Ther will be a 15 second timer at the bottom just press the down and up arrow keys to abort the timer.
+When powering on your ZenBook Duo you should see a screen similar to this one.
+Ther will be a 15 second timer at the bottom, just press the down and up arrow keys to abort the timer.

 ![standard grub screen](assets/arch_installation/grub_boot.png)